irobot-ros/ros2-performance/troubleshooting.md

 **Solution:** you can generate again the sysroot, create a workspace containing only the [poco_vendor](https://github.com/ros2/poco_vendor) package and cross-compile it.
 Note that you don't need the ROS2 SDK for this operation.
 Then copy the cross-compiled libraries to the target board.

+#### SIGBUS error when running application

+If your target is a armv7l (i.e. 32-bit Raspberry Pi or similar) there could be a byte alignment error during the cross-compilation.
+This problem was present in the first release of ROS2 Crystal and then it has been addressed by [this PR](https://github.com/ros2/rcl/pull/365), which, after patch 1 has now been merged, so no further actions should be required.
+If you have any problems, ensure that the `src/ros2/rcl` package is checking out version 0.6.4 or above.